Sebaristoteles/otree_in_one_docker/README.md

 docker run -it -d -p 8000:8000 --name otree otree:1.0
 ```

-### 5. start oTree in docker container
+On the first start, the database is rest.
+On subsequent starts of the same container, the database is not touched.

-(unfortunately not possible with dockerfile: if you know how, you are welcome to let me know)
+### 5. (Optional) Resetting the database in the docker container
 ```
 # enter the container
 docker exec -it otree /bin/bash